Connect with others who understand.

 1. Acknowledge PBC Awareness Month

-September is PBC Awareness Month.
-This is a designated time to help raise awareness about PBC.
+September is PBC Awareness Month — a designated time to help raise awareness about PBC.
 Furthermore, International PBC Day occurs every year on the second Sunday in September.

 If you’re interested in participating, check resources like PBCers Organization to see if they’re hosting any awareness events or efforts.